beratgonultas/raddam-diary/4-content-of-analyze.md

 Then if we come back to analyze10TS.sh, we see this .root files are moved to NTuples directory.

-After that, plotter runs with the run number.
+After that, plotter runs with the run number. (line 39 of analyze10TS.sh)